ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ![API Monitor Application](api-monitor.png)

 `VkKeyScanW` is a function that explicitly gets the "a" character as parameter.
-But it does not perform the keystroke emulation according to WinAPI documentation.
-Actually, `VkKeyScanW` and called next `MapVirtualKeyW` functions are used to prepare input parameters for the [`SendInput`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646310%28v=vs.85%29.aspx) WinAPI function. `SendInput` performs actual work of emulating keystroke.
+But it does not perform the keystroke simulation according to WinAPI documentation.
+Actually, `VkKeyScanW` and called next `MapVirtualKeyW` functions are used to prepare input parameters for the [`SendInput`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646310%28v=vs.85%29.aspx) WinAPI function. `SendInput` performs actual work of keystroke simulation.

 Now we can try to implement our algorithm of pressing "a" key in the Notepad window through a direct interaction with WinAPI functions.
-The most important thing now is the way to keystrokes emulation.
+The most important thing now is the way to keystrokes simulation.
 Thus, usage of high-level `WinGetHandle` and `WinActivate` AutoIt function will be kept.

 This is a [`SendInput.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/SendInput.au3) script that implements the algorithm through WinAPI interaction:
 ```AutoIt